openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

          BB_PRESSURE_MAX_IO = "15000"

-      Multiple values should be tested on the build host to determine what suits best, depending on the need for performances versus I/O usage during the build.
+      Multiple values should be tested on the build host to determine what suits best, depending on the need for performance versus I/O usage during the build.

       .. note::

-         You may see numerous messages printed by BitBake in the case the :term:`BB_PRESSURE_MAX_IO` is too low::
+         You may see numerous messages printed by BitBake in case the :term:`BB_PRESSURE_MAX_IO` is too low::

             Pressure status changed to CPU: None, IO: True, Mem: False (CPU: 2236.0/None, IO: 153.6/2.0, Mem: 0.0/2.0) - using 19/64 bitbake threads